CGTN: China And Serbia Call For Strengthened Artistic Exchanges And Deeper Friendship

-BEIJING, CHINA - Media OutReach Newswire - 27 May 2026 - CGTN published an article highlighting cultural and artistic exchange as a booster in strengthening China-Serbia friendship.
+Beijing, China--(Newsfile Corp. - May 27, 2026) - CGTN published an article highlighting cultural and artistic exchange as a booster in strengthening China-Serbia friendship.
 It underscores the effort by Peng Liyuan, wife of Chinese President Xi Jinping, in fostering artistic and cultural exchanges, while offering a broader view of the cultural and artistic activities in the two countries that serve to foster mutual understanding between the people of the two countries.

 Peng Liyuan, wife of Chinese President Xi Jinping, and Tamara Vucic, wife of Serbian President Aleksandar Vucic, visited Beijing Dance Academy on Monday.